swiftlang/swift-testing/Sources/Testing/Testing.docc/DefiningTests.md

 Defining a test function for a Swift package or project is straightforward.

-This article assumes that the package or project being tested has already been configured with a test target.
-For help configuring a package to use the testing library, see <doc:TemporaryGettingStarted>.

 ### Import the testing library

 To import the testing library, add the following to the Swift source file that